Inflectra/rapise-framework-examples/AzureDevOpsFriendlyArchhitecture/results/README.md

-Folder for test run results in XUnit format
+Folder for test run results in XUnit format.